-Dr. Susan Love Research Foundation believes that it is critical for all women to be represented in breast cancer research.
+Dr. Susan Love Foundation for Breast Cancer Research believes that it is critical for all women to be represented in breast cancer research.
 We engage advocates to work alongside us and within the community to create awareness and interest in participating in breast cancer research.
 While breast cancer can be more aggressive in non-white women, diverse ethnic women are often underrepresented in research on treatment and prevention.
 Why?
 In part because researchers say they don’t know how to engage a diverse population.

 What is Research Ambassadors for Community Health (ReACH)?

 Research Ambassadors for Community Health (ReACH) focuses on increasing awareness of our mission and participation in breast cancer research programs by women and men from diverse communities.
 The role of the ambassador is to serve as a community liaison, supporting the mission and activities of Dr. Susan Love Foundation for Breast Cancer Research and creating awareness about participating in breast cancer research.
 The ambassadors are vital to the success of the program, as they represent their own diverse communities they hold the knowledge of how to connect with and engage others in their communities in breast cancer research.